Ian Rattray

 How can Counselling help?

-I offer to meet you without judgement and to provide a therapeutic space with the opportunity to explore thoughts, feelings, and experiences as well as and how you go about life, helping you gain a new perspective and find a way to experience improved mental and emotional health, improved relationships, and to make choices that enable you to live the life that is true to you.
+I offer to meet you without judgement and to provide a therapeutic space with the opportunity to explore thoughts, feelings, and experience, past and present, as well as and how you go about life, helping you to gain new perspectives and find a path to experiencing improved mental and emotional health, relationships, and life satisfaction.

-I can help you with a diverse range of issues, in particular depression, anxiety, anger, couples, loss and bereavement, relationship issues, self-esteem, self-image, crisis, confidence, illness, addictive behaviour, abuse and trauma.
+I can help you with a diverse range of issues, in particular depression, anxiety, anger, couples, loss and bereavement, relationship issues, self-esteem, self-image, crisis, confidence, illness, addictive behaviour, abuse and trauma, personal development.

 How do I work?